2nd Russian tourist death in a week in Odisha deepens mystery, speculation | International

 Notably, four Russian tourists, including Vladimir and Antov, had checked into the hotel on December 21 after visiting Daringbadi in the Kandhamal district.
 "4 people came to stay in a hotel in Rayagada on December 21.
 On December 22 morning, one of them (B Vladimir) died.
 After post-mortem, it was found that he suffered a heart stroke, died and was cremated.
 His friend, (Pavel Antonov) was depressed after his death and he too died on Dec 25," SP, Vivekananda Sharma said.

-Meanwhile, Jitendra Singh, a Guide of Russian Tourists said, "Our people came to stay in Rayagada hotel.
+Meanwhile, Jitendra Singh, a Russian tourist guide, in an exclusive interview with ANI said, "Our people came to stay in Rayagada hotel.
 One of them a 61 yr old man B Vladimir was ill.
 The next morning, when we came to his room he was found lying unconscious, we called the police."
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)